 The sound: Plenty of power and punch, without harshness.
 Fantastic instrument separation when listening to Night Trouble by Petit Biscuit.
 Leonard Cohen's rich baritone voice stands right in the middle when listening to My oh my.
 I've personally listened to nearly 8 hours of music continuously, without a hint of fatigue.
 The music just flows.
 The SR10 was paired to the GoldenEar AON3 speakers.
 I had previously paired the JBL Control 1 to these and they sounded absolutely clean with great vocals.
 Of course, given the limitation of the speakers, the bass wasn't much to speak about.

 Subwoofer pre out: Yes, this is fantastic.
 Want to add a bit more punch to your rhythm?
 Throw in a good sub and hook that up to the Cambridge Audio SR10.
 It's to be noted that many budget integrated stereo setups lack the pre out.

 The remote: Looks cheaply build.
 The remote that came with the Marantz PM5005 is light years ahead in terms of fit and finish and the button feel and spacing.
 You can't turn on/off the unit from the remote.
 Bummer!

 Tone controls: The bass and treble controls are button operated, unlike the conventional rotating knobs.
 I'm a bit old school and prefer it that way for some fine adjustments, instead of looking at the stepped +/- levels on the display.

-At 24,000/- INR ($300), this is a tremendous value for money budget hi-fi integrated amplifier that punches way above its weight in delivering a rich, warm British sound.
+At less than 30,000/- INR ($380), this is a tremendous value for money budget hi-fi integrated amplifier that punches way above its weight in delivering a rich, warm British sound.